 Discover the beautiful neighbourhoods that Amsterdam has to offer like Jordaan; jam-packed with fabulous little boutiques and shops to mooch around in, or De Pijp; perfect to find a restaurant or café for all tastes.
-De Pijp is also close to the most popular market in the Netherlands – the Albert Cuyp Markt where you can pick up a bargain or two.
+In De Pijp you will also find one of the most popular market in the Netherlands – the Albert Cuyp Markt where you can pick up a bargain or two.

 If the day is bright and dry, you will find an abundance of open terraces along the streets of Amsterdam to enjoy a cup of tea, a slice of cake and watch the locals go about their day.
 All the canals in Amsterdam have their own special history, which you can easily discover on foot, but the Prinsengracht is particularly special.
 For one night a year, it transforms itself into the biggest open-air classical concert in the world – look out for the Prinsengracht concert each August.
-On warm sunny days, we recommend you visit one of Amsterdam’s beaches.
+On warm sunny days, we recommend you visit one of Amsterdam’s city beaches.
 YES!
 You read that correctly – beaches!
-Blijburg beach is 15 minutes by tram from the Central Station and offers wide open views across the IJ, together with a restaurant and water sports facility.
+One of these most popular man-made beaches can be found in Ijburg, a reclaimed island which is just 15 minutes by tram from the Central Station and offers wide open views across the IJ, together with a restaurant and water sports facility.
 You could also pop to Strandzuid which, apart from a city beach, also offers a special beer garden and restaurant to enjoy a bite to eat.

 But if the weather isn’t on your side, then Amsterdam offers plenty of indoor activities also.
 Aside from the usual range of indoor playgrounds, you might also enjoy a boat trip under a glass-roofed canal boat, or perhaps a trip to the Nemo Science Museum where families can enjoy hours of interactive and fun exhibits, with lots of hands-on experiments to try too.
 As you would expect from such a culturally rich capital city, Amsterdam offers many museums to choose from, including the Rijksmuseum, Van Gogh museum and Tropenmuseum – all of which have programs to keep small children occupied too.